 - Compare this story with the other books we have read as part of this unit.

-Students review what they have recorded in their Response Journals and then write about the literary themes they have discovered as well as connections between these stories and their own lives.
-Finally, they compose a response to the question: "What can you do to help break down barriers and build bridges in your own world?"
-Students bring their Journals to this fourth session, the "synthesis session."
+- Close the session by asking students to prepare for the next session by reviewing what they have recorded in their Response Journals and then writing about the literary themes they have discovered as well as connections between these stories and their own lives.
+Ask them to compose a response to the question, which should be posted or projected for students to jot in their Response Journal: "What can you do to help break down barriers and build bridges in your own world?"

-As a homework assignment, students read Maniac Magee by Jerry Spinelli and keep a running record of their responses to this novel.
-Students are also invited to work in class with partners to search for information about Spinelli and his work on the Internet.
-Some students might also be interested in reading Spinelli’s autobiography, Knots in My Yo-yo String and discovering the way this author translates real life into fiction.
-The chapter called "Dr. Winter’s Finger" (pp.102-109) provides fascinating insights about the origins of Maniac Magee.
+- For preparation for the next session, ask students read Maniac Magee by Jerry Spinelli and keep a running record of their responses to this novel.
 In preparation for the whole-group session, the students formulate 2–3 questions that would be used to generate a critical discussion of this novel.

-At the conclusion of the discussion prompted by these student-initiated questions, the students are asked to compare the books featured in the first four sessions with Maniac Magee and to explain how these books could serve as preparation for reading Spinelli’s book.
-Maniac Magee is the story of a racially divided town, Two Mills, Pennsylvania, in which the East End and West End are two hostile camps separated by Hector Street.
+- Students should come to class with a basic understanding of Maniac Magee, the story of a racially divided town, Two Mills, Pennsylvania, in which the East End and West End are two hostile camps separated by Hector Street.
 Maniac Magee, a legendary hero in a contemporary realistic novel, crosses Hector Street and moves between the East End and West End in an attempt to break down barriers, build bridges between these camps, and bring together those who have learned to see each other as the enemy.
 Maniac is a larger-than-life character who confronts the prejudice, ignorance, and fear that he finds on both sides of Hector Street.
 He is also a "regular kid" who is searching for a home and a family.
 A few examples of student-initiated questions are included below.
-Students are invited to consult their Journal entries and other notes from Internet searches or Spinelli’s autobiography to contribute additional ideas to this discussion.

 - What clues did the author give you to let you know this novel is both a tall-tale and realism?